A UK undergraduate degree, or its international equivalent, in a related subject.

 January, December, November, October, September, August, July, June, May, April, March, February

-The research degree in Atmospheric and Environmental Sciences draws on expertise from the following two Research Institutes: Global Change and Geography and the Lived Environment.
+The research degree in Atmospheric and Environmental Sciences draws on expertise from two research institutes: Global Change and Geography and the Lived Environment.

 Our aim incorporates some of the most compelling scientific challenges of the 21st century.
 To address these questions we nurture a multidisciplinary research and teaching environment, integrating expertise across the Institute, the School and more broadly throughout the University.

-We seek to generate agenda-setting research that improves understanding of the inter-relationships between people, society and the environment.
+We seek to generate agenda-setting research that improves understanding of the relationships between people, society and the environment.

 Fees and funding